 For the last decade, Valley Center has been in transition from being predominately agricultural to a more balanced rural-suburban and agricultural setting.
-When once over 90% of the water delivered by the District went to commercial agricultural users, the mix is now 64% agricultural 36% domestic-commercial.
+When once over 90% of the water delivered by the District went to commercial agricultural users, the mix is now 63% agricultural 37% domestic-commercial.
 This is happening to Valley Center and other surrounding areas, such as Rainbow and Fallbrook, because of the decline in agriculture and the need for additional land dedicated to residential use.
-The decline in agricultural use is due in part to regulatory restrictions, labor costs and shortages, market competition, and the rapid rise in the cost of water over the last nine years.
-Many growers have abandoned their permanent tree crops (citrus and avocado) farming operations and have shifted to higher value, lower water use crops such as ornamental flowers, nurseries, and wine grapes.
+The decline in agricultural use is due in part to regulatory restrictions, labor costs and shortages, market competition, and the rapid rise in the cost of water over the last ten years.